Why calorie counting does not work

 But healthy fats get the top prize because they make so much more energy than either carbohydrate or fat.
 Not only that, if we reduce our carbohydrate intake to non-starchy vegetables only and eat sufficient protein and plenty of healthy fat in conjunction with different types of exercise, we can also produce ketone bodies in the liver.
 Ketone bodies then provide an additional energy source.
 Ketosis, the process that yields ketone bodies, is now considered to be a healthy way of shifting body fat and increasing energy levels.

-And on top of this, one of the main reasons why people put in on weight is not that they are eating too much fat but too little.
+And on top of this, one of the main reasons why people put on weight is not that they are eating too much fat but too little.
 The over-consumption of high carbohydrate foods can cause us to become skinny fat which means fat on the inside but skinny on the outside – not having enough muscle.
-Reliance on the regular intake of carbohydrates makes us less likely to be able to burn fat and when on a this kind of a diet, more likely to breakdown muscle instead of fat as an energy source for the body.
+Reliance on the regular intake of carbohydrates makes us less likely to be able to burn fat and when on this kind of a diet, more likely to breakdown muscle instead of fat as an energy source for the body.

 Not only that, eating the right kind of foods also provide so much more for the body than just calories.
 All of our energy systems require nutrients that act as co-factors to enable the biochemical reactions to occur in our body.
-Without nutrient such as B vitamins, magnesium and zinc to name a few, we would not be able to function well and yet the calorie counting approach does not take this into consideration.
+Without nutrients such as B vitamins, magnesium and zinc to name a few, we would not be able to function well and yet the calorie counting approach does not take this into consideration.

 Calorie counting can create an internal conflict for us, negatively affecting our relationship with food and possibly leading to a stronger desire for the wrong kinds of foods.
-We should not be interacting to food in such a ‘spreadsheet’ way.
+We should not be interacting with food in such a ‘spreadsheet’ way.
 From an evolutionary standpoint, we are programmed to desire high calorie foods as they would have ensured our survival.
-In our evolutionary past these foods would have those that were high in healthy fat because they yielded the greatest amount of energy.
+In our evolutionary past these foods would have been those that were high in healthy fat because they yielded the greatest amount of energy.
 And that is just what we should be doing now.
 To learn more, see our The In-Sync Diet 6 Step Plan.